Morantron/tmux-fingers/README.md

 `default: 1`

-By default **tmux-fingers** will show hints a compact format.
+By default **tmux-fingers** will show hints in a compact format.
 For example:

 <pre>
 /path/to/foo/bar/lol